forestryio/forestry.io/hugo/content/docs/faqs/migrating-site-to-different-repo-or-provider.md

   * Your deployment settings include sensitive information.
 Forestry will never store sensitive information in your Git repository.
 * Invited Guests
   * Guests will need to be re-invited to the new site.

+{{% warning %}}

+Importing your existing repo as a new site will automatically connect your remote admin to the new site and remove the connection from the old site.

+{{% /warning %}}